-Overview: A former Tehama County employee, who voluntarily resigned or retired in good understanding voluntarily resigned in good standing, may be eligible for reinstatement in the same classification if a vacancy exists.
+- Overview: A former Tehama County employee, who voluntarily resigned or retired in good standing, may request reinstatement in the same classification, by submitting a new application for employment, if within one (1) year of the date of separation. - Applicable to: All former Tehama County employees, pursuant to an applicable memorandum of understanding - Guidelines: An employee who attained permanent status in a classification, and subsequently voluntarily resigned in good standing, may be eligible for reinstatement in the same classification if a vacancy exists.
 Reinstatement may occur upon the former employee submitting a new application for employment, within one (1) year of the date of separation.